Last updated on March 14th, 2020.

 Synchronizing files to, and through the cloud

 In theory, as an alternative to the above ‘low cost’ synchronization method you could also just set up a large cloud storage, like OneDrive on both machines, to take care of synchronization of all files you use in your workflow.
 It requires excellent internet connection though, and is much slower for syncing large files by its nature.
 However, when both machines are online, synchronization happens real time, which comes with benefits.
 While working from your laptop, you virtually have all the computing resources of your desktop at your fingertips, accessible with a simple remote access tool like TeamViewer.
 Of course this assumes your desktop workstation is online all the time.
+For work sessions, that aren’t visually intensive by their nature, you can entirely rely on remote access services with almost no difference to if you were sitting front of the remote computer.

 It’s up to you what way you take to setup file synchronization.
 The first ‘low cost’ method is better if you just want a quick, reliable, and free solution, and don’t mind doing synchronization manually.
 The cloud synchronization method is better if you’d often benefit from having the rendering power of your desktop by your side enabled by real time sync, and don’t mind a bit of waiting for changes’ download when switching to your laptop, as well as paying for the service.
+When working in a team, cloud synchronization methods are probably the only way to go.

 Replacing your workstation, and go laptop-only, leveraging cloud-rendering services